dimx1994/iou/README.md

 **API:**

-The application has single endpoint `/intersection-over-union`, you could use swagger at `http://0.0.0.0:8000/` or curl:
+The application has single endpoint `/intersection-over-union`, you can use swagger at `http://0.0.0.0:8000/` or curl:

 ```bash